 Sound like your cup of tea?
 You can pick up (or download) a copy at the following retailers:

-For my next work in progress, Spaghetti in Exile, there’s a brand new ensemble cast.
+For my next work in progress, The Honorary Italians, there’s a brand new ensemble cast.
 Featuring a motley crew of characters all in the midst of major transition in their lives, several women find an unexpected sense of community and passion for living in learning to cook Italian cuisine.